Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Request a call back from our immigration experts

-Indefinite Leave to Remain (ILR) is a form of settlement available to overseas nationals.
+Indefinite Leave to Remain (ILR) is a form of settlement status in the UK which allows overseas nationals to live, study or work without any restrictions.

 Typically, you must have spent at least five years in the UK before you can apply for Indefinite Leave to Remain, though in certain circumstances you can apply after three years of residence in the UK, or even two.